Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Efficient construction of MUPB for LGTs in general dimensions and with arbitrary boundary conditions

 \end{definition}

-Note that all of stabilizer operators are Hermite and the eigenvalues must be $\pm 1$ since $-I \notin \Stab_N$.
+Note that all stabilizer operators are Hermitian and the eigenvalues must be $\pm 1$ since $-I \notin \Stab_{N_q}$.
 The framework for describing quantum states and subspaces using these groups is known as the stabilizer formalism.
-The theory of quantum error correction is mainly based on this stabilizer formalism; logical qubits are embedded into space spanned by stabilizer states called code space and errors can be detected by measuring eigenvalues of quantum states.
+The theory of quantum error correction is mainly based on this formalism; logical qubits are embedded into the space spanned by stabilizer states called code space, and errors can be detected by measuring the eigenvalues of quantum states.

-We also define $N$-qubit Clifford group which play an important role in describing stabilizer formalism. $N$-qubit Clifford group $\Clifford_N$ is defined as the normalization group of Pauli group,
+We also define the $N_q$-qubit Clifford group, which plays an important role in describing stabilizer formalism. $N_q$-qubit Clifford group $\Clifford_{N_q}$ is defined as the normalizer of the Pauli group,

 Clifford group consists of Hadamard gates, Phase gates, and CNOT gates.
-We now summarize some key properties of the stabilizer formalism to provide our proof. \begin{theorem}[\cite{Aaronson:2004xuh}] Let the system size as $N$ and the number of generators of a stabilizer group $\Stab_N$ be $S$.
-The dimension of the space spanned by the stabilizer group is given by
+We now summarize some key properties of the stabilizer formalism to provide our proof. \begin{theorem}[\cite{Aaronson:2004xuh}] Let the system size be $N_q$ and the number of generators of a stabilizer group $\Stab_{N_q}$ be $S$.
+The dimension of the space spanned by the stabilizer states is given by

-\end{theorem} \begin{proof} For any non-trivial stabilizer operator $S_i \in \mathcal{S}_N \setminus \{I\}$, its eigenvalues are $\pm 1$.
+\end{theorem} \begin{proof} For any non-trivial stabilizer operator $S_i \in \mathcal{S}_{N_q} \setminus \{I\}$, its eigenvalues are $\pm 1$.
 Since $\Tr[S_i] = 0$ for any Pauli string other than the identity, the multiplicities of the $+1$ and $-1$ eigenvalues must be equal.
 Consequently, the projection onto the $+1$-eigenspace of a single generator $S_i$ bisects the Hilbert space, reducing its dimension by half.
 Given $S$ independent and commuting generators, each additional generator further constrains the space by a factor of $1/2$.
-Therefore, the total dimension of the simultaneous $+1$-eigenspace is $2^{N-S}$. \end{proof}
+Therefore, the total dimension of the simultaneous $+1$-eigenspace is $2^{N_q-S}$. \end{proof}